-Termination of Agreement: We may terminate the right to make Funds Transfers at any time or amend or change the terms of this Agreement or cancel this Agreement without advance notice to you.
+Termination of Agreement: We may terminate the right to make Wire Transfers at any time or amend or change the terms of this Agreement or cancel this Agreement without advance notice to you.

-Governing Law: All actions arising out of or concerning the Funds Transfer Service or these terms and conditions shall be heard by a judge sitting without a jury.
+Governing Law: All actions arising out of or concerning the Wire Transfer Service or these terms and conditions shall be heard by a judge sitting without a jury.
 In any such action, Capital One shall be entitled to its reasonable attorneys' fees.
-The Funds Transfer Service and these terms and conditions shall be governed by the internal laws of the State of Delaware without regard to its conflicts of rules and the laws of the United States.
+The Wire Transfer Service and these terms and conditions shall be governed by the internal laws of the State of Virginia without regard to its conflicts of rules and the laws of the United States.

 Severability: In the event that any court or tribunal of competent jurisdiction determines that any provision of the Agreement is illegal, invalid, or unenforceable, the remainder of this Agreement shall not be affected thereby.

 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.

 The types of personal information we collect and share depend on the product or service you have with us.
 This information can include:

 All financial companies need to share customers' personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their customers' personal information; the reasons Capital One chooses to share; and whether you can limit this sharing.